Nate Boyer

-Nate Boyer (born January 9, 1981) is a United States Army Green Beret, football player and actor.
-After serving six years and multiple tours for the Army in both Iraq and Afghanistan, Boyer played college football as a walk-on at the University of Texas despite never having played a down of organized football in his life.
-He was signed by the Seattle Seahawks as an undrafted free agent in 2015.
+Nate Boyer (born January 9, 1981) is a United States Army Green Beret, actor, and former professional football player who played one season in the National Football League (NFL) as a long snapper.
+He played college football for the Texas Longhorns and was signed by the Seattle Seahawks as an undrafted free agent in 2015.

 Early life

-Boyer grew up in El Cerrito, California, and attended Amador Valley High School before transferring to Valley Christian School.
+Boyer grew up in Pleasanton, California, and attended Amador Valley High School before transferring to Valley Christian School.
 His father is a veterinarian and his mother is an environmental engineer.
 After graduating high school, Boyer briefly worked as a deck hand on a sport fishing boat in San Diego.
 He also trained to become a firefighter before quitting.
 After high school graduation in 1999, Boyer moved to Hollywood to pursue an acting career.
 In 2004, he became a relief worker in Sudan, building camps for refugees of the War in Darfur.
-After a short tenure there, he enlisted in the United States Army, training at Fort Benning, and later was accepted into the Green Berets.
-After multiple tours in both Iraq and Afghanistan, Boyer earned an honorable discharge after six years of service.
+After a short stint there, he enlisted in the United States Army, training at Fort Benning, and later was accepted into the Green Berets.
+After multiple tours in both Iraq and Afghanistan, Boyer earned an honorable discharge as a staff sergeant after six years of service.